Federal Loan Consolidation – A Money Management Tool

 If you feel you may be eligible for Public Service Loan Forgiveness, the count of payments (120) restarts with a consolidated loan.
 Therefore, you would want to consolidate early, and then be sure you are set up for an income based repayment plan.
 Unless you have FFEL or Perkins loans, there may be no reason to consolidate, and then only those.

 There are a few lenders who offer private loan consolidation.
+Now, you may find lenders who offer combined consolidation of federal and private loans.
 We cannot make specific recommendations.
-You should never consolidate federal loans with private loans because of the loss of benefits.
+Before considering consolidation of federal loans with private loans, consider the possible loss of benefits, such as loan forgiveness and various income based repayment options.

 - Will you be eligible for deferments and what are they?
 Are you eligible for student deferment while enrolled as a graduate student?
 Will you be eligible for forbearance?

 - Who will you be making payments to?